vadimzharov/k8s-cilium-cluster-mesh/README.md

 After Cilium Cluster Mesh is working, we can deploy pods and check if they can reach each other.
 To do this I use nginx example pod deployed in `cluster-mesh-test` namespace.

-Create namespace and deploy pod in both clusters:
+Create namespace and deploy pod in both clusters using manfiests in [files/manifests/pod](files/manifests/pod/) directory:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl apply -f files/manifests/pod/
 namespace/cluster-mesh-test created